 The love for vacation payment plans is growing across the travel industry.
-Here are a few of the major players entering the game.
+Here are a few of the major players that are in the game.

-Priceline: Like Expedia, Priceline also offers book now, pay later vacation payment plan options with Affirm.
-Interest rates range from 10% to 30% APR, with 0% APR for eligible customers.
+Priceline: Like Expedia, Priceline also offers book now, pay later vacation payment plan options with Affirm, with similar payment options.

-Hotels.com: Hotels.com is offering payment plan options with Quadpay.
+Hotels.com: Hotels.com is offering payment plan options with Zip.
 Customers can split their payments into four installments over six weeks.

 VRBO: VRBO is also getting in on the book now, pay later vacation option with Affirm.
 Customers can pay the total cost of the trip in three, six, or 12 monthly installments.
 Fixed payments come with interest rates ranging from 10% to 30% APR based on your credit profile.

-Airlines are also utilizing book now, pay later for those looking to fly to their destination.
-United, Alaska Airlines, Air Canada, Allegiant, and Spirit are all offering this option as well as some of the airline subsidiaries Delta Vacations and United Vacations .
+Airlines: Airlines are also offering a book now, pay later option for those looking to fly to their destination.
+American Airlines, Delta, United, Southwest, Alaska Airlines, Air Canada, and Allegiant are some of the 16 airlines offering this option.